Standard Norm Varieties for Milnor Symbols mod p: When

-\dfn Two Pfister forms $\varphi = \langle\langle a_{1},...,a_{n}\rangle\rangle$ and $\varphi' = \langle\langle a_{1}',...,a_{n}'\rangle\rangle$ are said to be simply P-equivalent if there exist two indices $i,j$ such that $\langle\langle a_{i},a_{j}\rangle\rangle \cong \langle\langle a_{i}',a_{j}' \rangle\rangle$ and $a_{k}=a_{k}'$ for $k \neq i,j$.
-More generally, they are said to be chain P-equivalent, written $\varphi \approxeq \varphi'$, if there exists a sequence of Pfister forms $\varphi_{0}, \varphi_{1},...,\varphi_{n-1},\varphi_{m}$ such that $\varphi = \varphi_{0}, \varphi'=\varphi_{m}$ and $\varphi_{i}$ is simply P-equivalent to $\varphi_{i+1}, 0 \leq i \leq m-1$.
+\dfn Two Pfister forms $\varphi = \langle\langle a_1,..., a_n \rangle\rangle$ and $\varphi' = \langle\langle a_1',..., a_n' \rangle\rangle$ are said to be simply P-equivalent if there exist two indices $i, j$ such that $\langle\langle a_i, a_j \rangle\rangle \cong \langle\langle a_i', a_j' \rangle\rangle$ and $a_k = a_k'$ for $k \neq i, j$.
+More generally, they are said to be chain P-equivalent, written $\varphi \approxeq \varphi'$, if there exists a sequence of Pfister forms $\varphi_0, \varphi_1,..., \varphi_{m-1}, \varphi_m$ such that $\varphi = \varphi_0, \varphi' = \varphi_m$ and $\varphi_i$ is simply P-equivalent to $\varphi_{i+1}, 0 \leq i \leq m - 1$.

 Clearly $\varphi \approxeq \varphi'$ implies $\varphi \cong \varphi'$.
-The converse statement was proven by R. Elman and T. Y. Lam in \cite{EL}, called Chain P-equivalence Theorem.
-We conveniently recall the statement here, for use in our proposition \ref{birationalsubforms}.
+The converse statement was proven by R. Elman and T. Y. Lam in \cite{ELPFandtheKofF} and is called the Chain P-equivalence Theorem.
+We recall the statement here, for use in proposition \ref{birationalsubforms}.

 \begin{theorem} (Chain P-equivalence Theorem) Let $\varphi$ and $\varphi'$ be $n$-fold Pfister forms.
 Then $\varphi \cong \varphi'$ if and only if $\varphi \approxeq \varphi'$. \end{theorem}